In-person therapy in Bellevue or via telehealth throughout Washington

 Meet Joe Butler

-I'm Joe Butler, a licensed mental health counselor in Bellevue, WA.
+I'm Joe Butler, a licensed therapist based in Bellevue, WA.

 I have over 25 years of experience helping individuals and couples get to know themselves better so they can bring a better self to what they love.